mtfront/mtfront/content/posts/2023-11/4-app-defaults.md

 bookToc: false
 ---

-Saw the [post on yinji](https://yinji.org/5179.html), surfacing [blogger's app defaults](https://defaults.rknight.me/).
-Loving to fill any sort of writting prompts questionares and also thinking this one is quite useful, so here it goes:
+Saw the [post on yinji](https://yinji.org/5179.html), originated from this github project that surface [blogger's app defaults](https://defaults.rknight.me/).
+Loving to fill any sort of writting prompts questionares and also thinking this one is quite useful, I immediately wrote my version:

 <!--more-->